 Globally, more and more people are facing significant pension shortfalls.
 According to figures released by the “Hong Kong Council of Social Service”, in Hong Kong, close to a third of people aged 65 and over are classified as poor.
 According to a recent OECD report, the poverty rate among people over 65 in USA With … Continue reading How big is your pension gap?

-There is no shortage of investment and financial advice from the direct sales man with his unsolicited calls through to the plethora of glossy “savings magazines – but effective financial planning involves far more than buying “off the shelf” pension schemes or life assurance policies.
+There is no shortage of investment and financial advice from the direct sales man with his unsolicited calls through to the plethora of glossy “savings magazines – but effectively plugging financial shortfalls involves far more than buying “off the shelf” pension schemes or life assurance policies.
 Professional financial advice can only be given if the adviser … Continue reading Financial Shortfalls – Don’t Leave it too late

 Hong Kong prides itself as Asia’s world city, which is a valid tag given the vibrancy of Hong Kong.
 A walk around the central business district during office rush hour reveals the diversity.
 A telegraph report indicates that last year a record number of work visas were granted to expat jobseekers under the Immigration Department’s … Continue reading Let the extra cash windfall work for you

-As we have seen in one of our previous posts, the life expectancy in close to 100 countries across the world is now at an average of 80 years.
+As we have seen in one of our previous posts, the life expectancy is close to 100 countries across the world is now at an average of 80 years.
 Consequently, there has been an increase in healthcare costs required to maintain a healthy lifestyle.
-If we look at the estimates of the health care costs … Continue reading Health and Insurance
+If we look at the estimates of the health care … Continue reading Healthcare and Insurance

 The global economy is transforming increasingly into a knowledge based economy.
 In the 21st century, top paying jobs tend be in the world of medicine, law, engineering, finance, marketing etc., most of which require a highly qualified education.
 More often than not, access to quality education is the key determinant of an individual’s success.
 Access … Continue reading Increasing cost of education- 100% Increase in tuition fees in 5 years